As students research colleges, they should visit the dining services section of each website and learn as much as possible.

 - For example, a culinary student may need to prepare only foods without their allergen(s) or a biology student may need to avoid handling their allergen(s) in a lab.

-- Access to separate areas to prepare/store safe meals, pre-ordered meals, or off-campus living arrangements if the school cannot ensure a safe dining environment.
+Access to separate areas to prepare/store safe meals, pre-ordered meals, or off-campus living arrangements if school cannot ensure a safe dining environment.

 - This may include exempting the student from a mandated meal plan.

-- If regular housing options with roommate assignments are not a safe option, students may request a single room (“medical single”) based on appropriate documentation and the medical provider’s recommendation.
+If regular housing options with roommate assignment is not a safe option, students may request a single room (“medical single”) based on appropriate documentation and medical provider’s recommendation.